 Over 93% of Belize’s land is under forest cover, and it is one of the most biologically diverse countries in the world.
 While only 8,867 sq. mi. in size, it contains over 70 types of forest, mostly pine forest, mangrove forest and broadleaf forest (rainforest).

 The Maya Mountains run across all of south-central Belize, and are home to many of the country’s national parks and preserves.
 Belize is home to the largest cave system in Central America, with several containing an incredible array of ancient Mayan artifacts.

 Belize’s Caribbean coastline is bordered by a 180-mile long barrier reef–only Australia’s great barrier reef is bigger.
 Dotted along the coral reef are hundreds of islands and three of the western hemisphere’s four atolls.
 Located in the Lighthouse Reef Atoll, the Great Blue Hole is one of the world’s most spectacular spots for diving.

 Belize naturally contains an abundance of wildlife.
-Birdwatching is excellent, as there are over 500 types of birds, including parrots, toucans, ospreys, harpy eagles and the 5-foot tall jabiru stork.
+A birdwatchers’s paradise, as there are over 500 types of birds, including parrots, toucans, ospreys, harpy eagles and the 5-foot tall jabiru stork.

 There are many exotic mammals in Belize, including the tapir, coati, howler monkey, gibnut, kinkajou, ocelot and jaguar–with Belize having the world’s first jaguar preserve.